 Barcelona in September is a perfect time to visit – considering weather and temperature.
-In September, the summer heat have passed and locals are back at work or school, meaning less crowds on the streets.
-September is also when schools and universities re-open in North America, meaning affordable flights and less crowds while sight-seeing.
+In September, the summer heat has passed and locals are back at work or school, meaning fewer crowds on the streets.
+September is also when schools and universities re-open in North America, meaning affordable flights and fewer crowds while sight-seeing.

-As you can see the weather is quite pleasant, with less likelihood of rains.
+As you can see the weather is quite pleasant with sunny days and less likelihood of rain.

 Mornings in Barcelona in the month of September are perfect to capture the city’s attractions minus crowds.
 The sun is up and it is bright and nice at 08:00 am.
 The streets are empty and cafes are still closed, so it is a great time for photos and light strolls.

 Rains are common in Barcelona, but it only ranges from 1-6 days in a month.
 So it is not like Seattle or Vancouver.
 Being close to the Mediterranean, there is a likelihood of rain, but the weather is also quite warm all year round.